Lights, Camera, Christmas! Take Your Own Paris Walking Tour of the City’s Christmas Lights

 If your feet can take you any farther, go back the way you came and conclude your Paris walking trip at the Place de la Concorde for a spin on the Ferris wheel to get a bird’s-eye view of all the ground you covered.
 Take a turn on the wheel while you decide which lights were your favorite, and admire the extra holiday sparkle that makes Paris the City of Light.

 Paris Convention and Visitors Bureau: Christmas lights, Ferris wheel and market information

-Editor’s note: Have you downloaded our popular walking tours of Paris yet?
+: Have you downloaded our popular walking trips of Paris yet?